SAP-samples/teched2023-DA271/exercises/ex2/CurrencyConversion.md

 ## Model currency semantics of fact source

 So far, all amounts used in reporting, like GROSSAMOUNT and NETAMOUNT are just numbers without dedicated semantics.
-Since very often sales transactions can happen in different transaction currencies, it might not even be justified to aggregate them without taking their transaction currency into account.
+Since sales transactions often happen in different transaction currencies, it might not be valid to aggregate them without taking their transaction currency into account.
 Datasphere offers a dedicated semantic annotation to point out the relationship between a value (the amount) and its currency (the transaction currency used, when the amount was billed).

 -   Open fact 4VF_SalesOrderItems
 -   Preview its data